stclib/STC/README.md

 # STC - Smart Template Containers

-### Version 5.0 RC4
+### Version 5.0 RC5
+*This library is a tribute to the C language and its creator, Dennis M. Ritchie.*

-STC is a *modern*, *typesafe* and *fast* general purpose container and algorithms library for C99.
-This library aims to elevate C-programming to be even more fun, highly productive, less error-prone by encouraging broad usage of fundamental abstractions for loops, type-safe generic datatypes and algorithms.
+STC is a *modern*, *typesafe* and *fast* templated general purpose container and algorithms library for C99.
+It aims to elevate C-programming to be even more fun, more productive, and substantially safer due to the encouragement of broad usage of loop abstractions, typesafe high-level generic datatypes and algorithms, and through consistent handling of object ownership and lifetimes.

 Containers
 ----------